Academic year 2023/24

 The number of pupils eligible for FSM was increasing before the COVID-19 pandemic

-The percentage of pupils with free school meals had been increasing prior to the COVID-19 pandemic, with increases each year from 13.6% in January 2018, to 15.4% in January 2019, 17.3% in January 2020 and 20.8% in January 2021.
-The increase during the first period of the pandemic, from January 2020 to 20.8% in January 2021, was higher than each of these previous year on year increases.
+The percentage of pupils with free school meals had been increasing prior to the COVID-19 pandemic, with increases each year since January 2018.
+The increase during the first period of the pandemic (January 2020 to January 2021), was higher than each of the previous year on year increases.

 The continuing year on year increase in the number and rate of pupils eligible for FSM reflects the continuation of the transitional protections described above.
 There is an increasing number of pupils who are FSM eligible as pupils flow on to free school meals when becoming eligible, but protections mean pupils do not flow off in similar quantities.